SCI: A Spectrum Concentrated Implicit Neural Compression for Biomedical Data: Experiments

 It should be noted that unlike the compression of natural images, the PSNR is generally high for medical data.
 Therefore, even though the PSNR is higher than 40dB, it does not mean that there is no distortion in the visual effect, which is closely related to the type of target data.

-Some visual comparisons of decompressed organ slices are reported in Fig.~\ref{fig:compare_details} (see supplementary figures 1-3 for more results).
+Some visual comparisons of decompressed organ slices are reported in Figure~\ref{fig:compare_details} (see Supplementary Figures~\ref{fig_sup: compare_details_kidney_sup},\ref{fig_sup: compare_details_brain_sup}, and~\ref{fig_sup: compare_details_neurons_sup} for more results).
 We did the same post-processing on the decompressed data for better visual comparison.
-At similar BPV around $256\times$(since SGA+BB and HEVC cannot precisely regulate compression ratio), we consistently outperform existing INR based (NeRV and NeRF), data-driven deep learning (SGA+BB) and commercial compression methods (HEVC).
+At similar compression ratio around $256\times$(since SGA+BB and HEVC cannot precisely regulate compression ratio), we consistently outperform existing INR based (NeRV and NeRF), data-driven deep learning (SGA+BB) and commercial compression methods (HEVC).
 NeRF produces blurry artifacts on most of informative regions, since the broad spectrum of the target data goes beyond the spectrum envelop of the network.
 NeRV retains the general structures but suffers from the block artifacts caused by the aliasing in convolution.
 In the depressed results of SGA+BB, one can notice checkerboard artifacts in the regions with rich details.
 HEVC is able to capture details in ``I Frames" well but there exist severe block artifacts in ``P Frames".
-This can distort the edges in the volumes, such as the tubules in Fig.~\ref{fig:compare_details}'s rows 1-3 and white and grey matters in rows 4-6, which would be unusable for medical research as well as other downstream tasks.
+This can distort the edges in the volumes, such as the tubules in Figure~\ref{fig:compare_details}'s rows 1-3 and white and grey matters in rows 4-6, which would be unusable for medical research as well as other downstream tasks.
 In addition, HEVC struggles with the ghosting artifacts from neighbor slices in ``P Frames", causing position offset in some regions, which would result in discontinuous 3D structure, after decompression, leading to wrong medical diagnosis or incorrect results in downstream tasks.
 On the contrary, the proposed approach is of the highest fidelity after decompression.
+We also compared the speed of these algorithms as shown in Supplementary Table~\ref{tab: speed}.
+Our method is slower in compression stage but can decompress faster.